DevExpress/testcafe-react-selectors/README.md

 var itemsCount = ReactSelector('TodoApp').find('.items-count span');
 ```

+#### Example

-Let’s use the API described above to add a task to a Todo list and check that the number of items changed.
+Let's use the API described above to add a task to a Todo list and check that the number of items changed.

 ```js
 import ReactSelector from 'testcafe-react-selectors';